PROJECT ADVISOR BIOGRAPHIES

 She has been an exhibiting artist since 1983 and curating exhibitions inquiring into dreams, science and consciousness since 1985.
 Her research connected her to the lineage of Surrealism and Dynaton group dialoguing with Roberto Matta, Lee Mullican, Gordon Onslow Ford and many others.
 Her research in art and lucid dreaming led to the development of Lucid Art.
 She is the co-founder and the Creative Director of the Lucid Art Foundation.

 In the 1980s, she researched the science of lucid dreaming with the Lucidity Project team, conducting laboratory studies at the Stanford Sleep Laboratory.
-She has been writing and teaching about the art, science and transpersonal aspect of lucid dreaming for over twenty years.
+She has been writing and teaching about the art, science and transpersonal aspect of lucid dreaming for more than twenty years.

 David Feinstein, PhD